Keio University

 In addition to this, various items are prepared for the buttons in each tab.
 For example, as a unique entry, the "Field/Other" tab has a button for "Father/King/God of XX."
 This button brings together people with various nicknames such as the "Father of Citizen Sports," the "Paper King," the "Father of Shingeki (New Drama)," the "God of Constitutional Government," and the "Demon of Electric Power."
 Although it is named "Shachu," it is by no means limited to Keio University's internal stories; it includes pioneers who opened up their respective fields.

 The fact that the portrait icons "speak" in the form of speech bubbles is also a device to create a sense of familiarity.
-These are roughly divided into two types: common ones like "Hello" and specific lines unique to each person.
+These are roughly divided into two types: common ones like "Hello" that anyone might say, and lines unique to each individual.
 For example, for Yukichi Fukuzawa, it might be "The class system is my father's enemy," and for Shinzo Koizumi, "Practice makes the impossible possible."
 They are designed to mutter a single word about the person's quotes, related events, or trivia.
 Some people have multiple lines set, and many are somewhat more casual compared to the biographical introduction.
-It would be interesting to touch a portrait icon out of interest in these lines and enjoy a once-in-a-lifetime encounter.
+It might be interesting to touch a portrait icon because you are intrigued by such a line and enjoy a once-in-a-lifetime encounter.

-Records of the War Dead Learned Through a Touch Panel
+Learning the Records of the War Dead via Touch Panel

 The "Database of Keio University War Dead" is also content for which a unique app was developed and a great deal of effort was invested.
-Regarding the war dead related to Keio University, there is the "List of Keio University War Dead in the Asia-Pacific War" edited by Atsushi Shirai, and the Fukuzawa Memorial Center for Modern Japanese Studies is continuing revision work to carry this forward.
-Furthermore, the center launched the "Keio University and War" Archive Project in 2013 and has continued research into the war period; this database reflects the latest data from those efforts.
+Regarding Keio University-related war dead, there is the "List of Keio University War Dead in the Asia-Pacific War" edited by Atsushi Shirai, and the Fukuzawa Memorial Center is continuing revision work to carry this forward.
+Furthermore, the center launched the "Keio University and War" Archive Project in 2013 and has continued research on the war period; this database reflects the latest data from those efforts.

-Search items include "Surname," "Date of Death," "Place of Death/Other," "Army/Navy/Civilian Employee," "Affiliation," "Year of Graduation, etc.," and "Club," allowing users to search according to their interests.
-In particular, the "Place of Death/Other" item is detailed, with four tabs: "Place of Death," "Classification by Affiliation/Topic," "Classification by Combat 1," and "Classification by Combat 2."
-The "Classification by Affiliation/Topic" includes buttons such as "Navy Reserve Students (Line Branch)," "Army Special Pilot Trainee Officers," "War Dead Olympians," "Military Doctors," "Military Nurses," and "Deaths due to Siberian Internment."
-For instance, if you press the "War Dead from Aerial Special Attacks" button, the names and dates of death of 32 people will be displayed.
-Additionally, the classification by combat includes 35 buttons such as the "Nomonhan Incident," "Battle of Guadalcanal," "Imphal Campaign," "Battle of Leyte Gulf," "Battle of Iwo Jima," and "Battle of Okinawa."
-Touching them displays a list of Keio University affiliates who died in those battles.
+Search items include "Surname," "Date of Death," "Place of Death/Other," "Army/Navy/Civilian Employee," "Affiliation," "Year of Graduation, etc.," and "Club," allowing users to search according to their own interests.
+In particular, the "Place of Death/Other" item is detailed, and the tab for this item has four sections: "Place of Death," "Classification by Affiliation/Topic," "Classification by Battle 1," and "Classification by Battle 2."
+The "Classification by Affiliation/Topic" includes buttons such as "Navy Reserve Students (Line Branch)," "Army Special Maneuver Cadet Officers," "Fallen Olympians," "Military Doctors," "Army Nurses," and "Deaths due to Siberian Internment."
+For instance, if you press the "War Dead from Aerial Special Attacks" button, the system displays the names and dates of death for 32 people.
+Additionally, the classification by battle provides 35 buttons such as the "Nomonhan Incident," "Battle of Guadalcanal," "Imphal Campaign," "Battle of Leyte Gulf," "Battle of Iwo Jima," and "Battle of Okinawa."
+Touching these displays a list of Keio University-related individuals who died in that specific battle.

 Search results screen for "War Dead from Aerial Special Attacks"